-It is recommended that students meet with the Licensure Program Coordinator in the Education Department as early as their first year, if they have any interest in teacher licensure.
-Such advising is especially crucial for those students interested in teaching at the elementary level because of the complexity of elementary teacher licensure requirements.
 Students interested in teacher licensure apply to the Education major during their sophomore year.
-Once accepted into the Education major (Stage 2), students subsequently declare their major in elementary (1-6), elementary/middle (PreK-8), middle (5-8), middle/secondary (5-12), or secondary (8-12) education.
+Once accepted into the Education major (Stage 2), students subsequently declare their major in elementary (1-6), middle (5-8), middle/secondary (5-12), or secondary (8-12) education.
 Students who successfully apply to the Education major are permitted to take Stage 2 courses within their respective chosen licensure option.
-Should a student successfully complete the Education major requirements (per the respective Education curricula and per the retention criteria) and the College Degree requirements, the student may be eligible to apply for a Massachusetts Teacher License following completion of the degree.
+The Stage 3 courses, Practicum and Seminar, are open only to Education majors who have met the retention criteria described below.
+Should a student successfully complete the Education major requirements (per the respective Education curricula and per the retention criteria) and the University Degree requirements, the student may be eligible to apply for a Massachusetts Teacher License following completion of the degree.